About Josephine Creek Falls

 This is one trail that you absolutely would not want to slip-and-fall and take a tumble down the steep cliffs.

-From the unsigned pullout marking the trailhead for the Big Tujunga Canyon Trail (see directions below), I pretty much took the narrow trail about 160ft leading up to a lone pole standing up around a bend.
+From the unsigned pullout marking the trailhead for the Big Tujunga Canyon Trail (see directions below), we’d pretty much take the narrow trail about 160ft leading up to a lone pole standing up around a bend.

-Already, I was able to get a look down towards the reservoir held up by the Big Tujunga Dam below me as well as across the canyon towards the Lower Fox Canyon.
+Already from here, we could look down towards the reservoir held up by the Big Tujunga Dam below as well as across the canyon towards the Lower Fox Canyon.

-The trail then skirted to the right and continued for about 0.2-mile before reaching a ridge where the ravine on my right dropped steeply behind the adjacent natural ridge wall.
+The trail then skirted to the right and continued for about 0.2-mile before reaching a ridge where the ravine on the right right dropped steeply behind the adjacent natural ridge wall.

-From this spot, I was able to see if Josephine Creek Falls was flowing or not, and in the case of my first visit, it was definitely flowing (though it was hard to see behind some of the foreground foliage).
+From this spot, we could see if Josephine Creek Falls was flowing or not, and in the case of my first visit, it was definitely flowing (though it was hard to see behind some of the foreground foliage).

-The trail then veered more northwards as it continued to skirt more steep cliffs seemingly dropping right into the Big Tujunga Reservoir beneath me.
+The trail then veered more northwards as it continued to skirt more steep cliffs seemingly dropping right into the Big Tujunga Reservoir.

-Beyond this boulder, in another 350ft, I then encountered the first of four or five switchbacks, where I could get additional distant glimpses of Josephine Creek Falls with its hanging ravine context.
+Beyond this boulder, in another 350ft, we then encountered the first of four or five switchbacks, where we could get additional distant glimpses of Josephine Creek Falls with its hanging ravine context.

 After the third switchback, the trail continued to skirt desert vegetation while descending perhaps the steepest and most slippery part of the trail shortly before the fourth switchback.

-Somewhere between the fourth and fifth switchback, a separate use-trail branched off to the right (while the main trail descended steeply towards Big Tujunga Creek).
+Somewhere between the fourth and fifth switchback, a separate use-trail branched off to the right (while the main trail descended steeply towards Big Tujunga Creek according to Google Maps or Big Tujunga River according to Gaia GPS).

-And then, I’d continue following the narrow use-trail leading another 0.2-mile down to the base of the Josephine Creek Falls.
+So we’d continue following the narrow use-trail on the right, which led another 0.2-mile down to the base of the Josephine Creek Falls.

 Still, most drivers on the Big Tujunga Canyon Road are oblivious to the fact that there was this waterfall plunging beneath them as they drive by, and it was nice to enjoy while it lasts!